 Cognitive Behavioural Therapy

-While it’s good to have a way to clear your mind, part of the reason you’re stressed is because you have genuine problems that you don’t know how to solve.
+While it’s good to have a way to clear your mind, part of the reason you’re stressed is that you have genuine problems that you don’t know how to solve.
 Cognitive Behavioural Therapy (CBT) is a branch of psychology that is designed to help individuals think about realistic approaches to solving their problems.
 It differs from other forms of therapy in that it is focused on ‘here and now’ issues rather than an extensive investigation of past historical issues in our lives.

 You can’t take on everything at once.
 You will burn out.
 When you do, there will be no one who knows how to take over, because you’ve taken on a bulk of the work.
 The best way to get rid of bad vibes is to ask for help.
 If you’re caring for a sick relative, call in another family member to take shifts, or get some professional help.
 Form a support network of people who can take care of your children in case of an emergency, such as a spouse, neighbour, or regular babysitter.
 Ask for help at work if you’re struggling with a project, or turn down an extra assignment if you’re not required to do it.